holli/action_smser/README.md

 Gem handles collecting and analysing of delivery reports.
 This enables you to make sure that your gateway works.

-Delivery reports can be seen at http://localhost.inv:3000/action_smser/delivery_reports/
+Delivery reports and a summary can be seen at http://localhost.inv:3000/action_smser/delivery_reports/ .
+Summary includes info about the amount of sent sms, delivery times, types of sms, etc.

 Parsers and access infos can be implemented by creating a class with admin_access and process_delivery_report methods.
 See example below.